fiatcrush/wifizoo-frontend/README.md

 ### Installation of the Web Interface

-* Place the folder "webgui" in your Wifizoo 1.3 Folder and click on "index.html"
+* Place the folder "webgui" in your Wifizoo 1.3 folder and click on "index.html" contained within.
 * You need a running instance of Wifizoo 1.3 for the web interace to work.

 ### What is Wifizoo 1.3